 Stop Adani destroying our land and culture

 We, the Wangan and Jagalingou people, are the Traditional Owners of the land in Queensland’s Galilee Basin.
-Coal company Adani wants to use our ancestral lands for their Carmichael coal mine.
+Corporate conglomerate, Adani, wants to use our ancestral lands for their Carmichael coal mine.

 SIGN OUR PETITION

 We do hereby firmly REJECT a Land Use Agreement with Adani for the Carmichael mine on our traditional lands.

 We DO NOT consent to the Carmichael mine on our ancestral lands.